akapi/pdsnd_github/README.md

 `python bikeshare.py`

 **Prerequisite**
-PYthon must be installed on your machine and contain following third party packages:
+Python 3.x must be installed on your machine and contain following third party packages:
 - pandas
 - numpy